charlie249/sudoku-ai/README.md

 # SudokuAI
-A Python project to solve Sudoku puzzles using topics in Artificial Intelligence.
+This is a Python project that solves Sudoku puzzles using topics in Artificial Intelligence.

 ## Entering a Sudoku Puzzle
 When entering a Sudoku puzzle, be sure to enter **each subgrid as a row in the input file** and enter empty cells with `0`.